derekwang99/DH110-DEREKWANG/assignment05/README.md

 ## Prototype Testing

-The tester was sent a png file of the prototype, and screen recorded his work on Notability.
-As for tasks and interactions, the tester was asked to
+The tester was sent a png file of the prototype, and screen recorded his work on Zoom.
+As for tasks and interactions, the tester was asked to:

 1. Search for a community of interest
 2. Go through the interactive searching process